 As is often the case in a small town, Thousand Palms doesn't have a public transportation system that people use for their commute.

 Thousand Palms is an extremely ethnically-diverse town.
 The people who call Thousand Palms home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Thousand Palms, accounting for 59.75% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Thousand Palms, accounting for 57.36% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Thousand Palms residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Thousand Palms include German, English, Canadian, and European.
+Important ancestries of people in Thousand Palms include English, Irish, German, Italian, and European.

-The most common language spoken in Thousand Palms is English.
-Other important languages spoken here include Spanish and Russian.
+The most common language spoken in Thousand Palms is Spanish.
+Other important languages spoken here include English and Polish.